WisteFinch/WarThunder-Pony-Voices/README.md

 The sound mod includes tank crews, navy crews, aircraft crews and radio messages.

-- Aircraft crews, tank crews, navy crews(Remaking) support all countries.
-- Radio messages support all languages.

-All voices are synthesized using [15.ai](https://15.ai/)

 ## Preview Video

-- Youtube: <https://www.youtube.com/watch?v=gPi2rtRvDkY> Thanks for Роман Сырник's excellent works!
+- Youtube: <https://www.youtube.com/watch?v=gPi2rtRvDkY> Thanks for Flying_Fox_117's excellent works!

 Note: The videos below are posted on BiliBili.
 It's a Chinese video platform and may not be accessible outside of China.